Charette-AI-Group/SPWB/README.md

 <br>
 <br>

-_If you do end up downloading and using SPWB, please consider making a donation so that AGSIT can continue to open source its various tools._
+_If you do end up downloading and using SPWB, please consider making a donation so that Charette AI Group can continue to open source its various tools._

 <br>
 <br>